openmob/openmob/README.md

 ## datasets
 * NYC and Tokyo Check-in Dataset.
 For more details, please refer to [Foursquare Dataset](https://sites.google.com/site/yangdingqi/home/foursquare-dataset).
+* open travel mode data.
+For more details, please refer to this [paper](https://arxiv.org/pdf/2109.08527.pdf).

 ## Usage
 Please refer to the [requirements.txt](requirements.txt) for the necessary python library.